 Raise the Alarm

 The project explores the various ways in which artworks referencing themes and concerns for the environment manifest and speak to audiences.
-The artists presented as part of Raise the Alarm have made works that invite us to open our eyes, ears and minds, to actively understand what nature is communicating to us.
+The artists presented as part of Raise the Alarm make works that invite us to open our eyes, ears and minds, to actively understand what nature is communicating to us.

-Illustrating that artists are in a unique position to reflect and contextualise the world and to make us think deeply about its wonders and its fragility — the programme includes moving image works by Mella Shaw (Sounding Line), Hanna Tuulikki (Seals’kin), DarkQuiet collective Madeleine Flynn, Jenny Hector & Tim Humphrey (DarkQuiet), Ross Little (Mìle Dorcha | The Dark Mile), Diana Chester, Damien Ricketson & Fausto Brusamolino (Listening to Earth), and David Harradine (It’s the Skin You’re Living In).
+Illustrating that artists are in a unique position to reflect and contextualise the world and to make us think deeply about its wonders and its fragility — the programme includes moving image works by Mella Shaw (Sounding Line), Hanna Tuulikki (Seals’kin), Ross Little (Mìle Dorcha | The Dark Mile), David Harradine (It’s the Skin You’re Living In) and Ong Kian Peng (Disaster-free), as well as a a sound only work by Genevieve Lacey (Breathing Space), and a conversation between Genevieve and Professor Steven Chown.

-The programme explores our environmental and cultural engagements and predicaments and demonstrates how artists are developing and extending the application of these concepts in their practices, to reflect one of the major concerns of our time.
+Raise the Alarm explores our environmental and cultural engagements and predicaments and demonstrates how artists are developing and extending the application of these concepts in their practices, to reflect one of the major concerns of our time.

 -oOo-